elastic/terraform-provider-ec/docs/resources/observability_project.md

 - `id` (String) ID of the project.
 - `metadata` (Attributes) Additional details about the project. (see [below for nested schema](#nestedatt--metadata))
 - `type` (String) the type of the project

-<a id="nestedatt--search_lake"></a>
-### Nested Schema for `search_lake`

-Optional:

-- `boost_window` (Number) Determines how much data can benefit from faster search.
-When ingested, a certain amount of data is loaded into a cache that makes it super fast to query.
-The system dynamically adjusts the cache allocated to your project based on how much data you ingest during the period defined by your Search Boost Window.
-- `search_power` (Number) Controls how fast searches are against your project data.
-When ingested, a certain amount of data is loaded into a cache that makes it super fast to query.
-You can either increase the performance of searches on cached data by adding replicas, or reduce the quantity of cached data by a static factor to save on costs.

 <a id="nestedatt--credentials"></a>
 ### Nested Schema for `credentials`